Lesson 2 Journey Through the Pages

 1984, George Orwell

-Typically, clocks strike from ____ to twelve times.
+Typically, ____ strike from one to twelve times.

-____ government tries to control everyone’s life.
+The government tries to ____ everyone’s life.

-Will ____ find others to join him?
+Will Winston find others ____ join him?

 공통영어1 동아 이병민 2과 본문 한줄 해석 Great Opening Lines